baus/install-discourse/README.md

 $ vi ~/discourse/config/database.yml
 ```

 Edit the file to add your Postgres username and password to each configuration in the file.

-Also add host: localhost
-to the production configuration because the production DB will also be run on the localhost in this configuration.
+Add `host: localhost` to the production configuration because the production DB will also be run on the
+localhost in this configuration.

+For the production configuration make sure to your hostname to the production host_names variable.

 When you are done the file should look similar to: